We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 A leading authority on late medieval carved cadavers, she recently developed a dedicated website exploring those found in England, Wales and Scotland dating from c.
 1425 to 1558, as well as carved cadavers found in Ireland.
 Find out more about late medieval carved cadavers.

-Higher Education Teaching Qualification: Higher Education Academy Senior Fellowship (SFHEA).
+Higher Education Teaching Qualification: Higher Education Academy Senior Fellowship (SFHEA), awarded 2015.

 Publications